logos-co/roadmap/content/vac/dst/deployment-and-analysis/vac/libp2p-version-testing.md

 ### Description

 The Vac P2P team is transitioning nim-libp2p to a monthly release cycle.
-Our approach involves selecting a commit hash to designate as the monthly version a week prior to release.
+This process involves selecting a commit hash to designate as the monthly version a week prior to release.

-DST will conduct stability tests on this version (with additional testing in Nomos and Waku test fleets outside of the DST scope).
+DST will conduct stability tests on this version.
+This also comprises analysing results as well as identifying and pinpointing bugs if any arise.
+Specific issues might require several test runs and thorough analysis.

 Our aim is to increasingly automate this process.

-The next round of testing is scheduled for the end of May, targeting the beginning of June.
+Additional testing outside the scope of DST and this milestone comprises:

+* testing on a Nimbus test fleet
+* testing on a Waku test fleet

 ### Justification